-You can use LACP on SMLT configurations.
-The VSP 8200 provides modifications to the LACP in SMLT configurations.
+You can also use LACP on SMLT configurations.
+The Virtual Services Platform 9000 provides modifications to the LACP in SMLT configurations.
 LACP-capable devices can connect to an SMLT aggregation pair.
+Avaya recommends that you do not configure LACP on the IST MLT.